Acheloos River Diversion Project, Greece, Greece

-Although Thessaly is a region naturally rich in water, historic mismanagement of its resources coupled with the widespread cultivation of cotton - a crop with a particularly high water demand - have led to serious supply problems.
+Although Thessaly is a region naturally rich in water, historic mismanagement of its resources coupled with the widespread cultivation of cotton have led to serious supply problems.

 Unregulated bore drilling for irrigation has caused depletion and increased salinity of the groundwater, a situation further exacerbated by the wasteful irrigation methods used.

 Acheloos River flows from the Pindos Mountains in the centre of Greece, westwards to the Ionian Sea and is separated from the Thessaly plain by the southern end of the mountain range.
-The plan to divert the river eastwards to irrigate the growing crops, thus boosting agricultural production in the depressed economy of rural Greece, was first conceived in the 1930s, though a lack of funding halted its implementation.
+The plan to divert the river eastwards to irrigate the growing crops, boosting agricultural production in the depressed economy of rural Greece, was first conceived in the 1930s.
+A lack of funding halted its implementation.

 Although a number of dams were built along the Acheloos in the intervening decades for HEP schemes, the diversion project itself remained stalled until 1984, when the government expressed its renewed intention to proceed.

 The final plan devised for the Acheloos diversion project to include the construction of major dams and associated reservoirs at Mesochora, Sykia, Mouzaki and Pyli, together with the 17,400m-long Sykia diversion channel to Thessaly, the Mesochora-Glystra tunnel and the long Pyli-Mouzaki tunnel.
 This system of dams, reservoirs and tunnels is designed ultimately to take an estimated 600 million m³ of water from the Acheloos Rivers to the other side of the Pindos mountains.